tim-murphy/dr_feature_localisation/README.md

 ## Additional Annotations

-We have created additional annotations for images in the DDR datates for neovascularisation, venous beading, and intraretinal microvascular abnormalities.
+We have created additional annotations for images in the DDR dataset for neovascularisation, venous beading, and intraretinal microvascular abnormalities.
 These files are too large to include in the repository, so please contact Tim Murphy <tim@murphy.org> for access.